There are several areas where immigration issues can have an impact on family law matters.

 I am suffering from domestic violence, but I am worried that if I leave my partner, I will lose my immigration status.
 What are my options?

 Many individuals who reside in the UK on the basis of their partner or spouse and who are suffering from domestic violence find themselves worrying about how a possible split may affect their immigration status.
 There is a route available which allows individuals whose relationships have genuinely broken down, due to domestic violence, to apply for Indefinite Leave to Remain in the UK providing that they meet the other eligibility requirements.

 There are various routes to staying in the UK independently of your spouse or partner.
-For example, finding sponsorship from a business under the Tier 2 system, obtaining an entrepreneur or investor visa or possibly as a result of your family life.
+For example, finding sponsorship from a business under the Tier 2 system, obtaining an investor visa or possibly as a result of your family life.
 These are only a few examples as there are numerous routes to remain in the UK independently of your partner or spouse.
 Often, this increases an individual’s security knowing that their ability to remain in the UK is not dependant on their spouse or partner.
-An Immigration Law Solicitor can advise you on the options available to you
+An Immigration Law Solicitor can advise you on the options available to you.

 The rules for recognising whether a marriage is legally recognised in the UK are complicated.
 We would recommend you take legal advice to establish whether your marriage is recognised in the UK as this may have implications for your immigration status.

 The thought of one’s family being removed from the UK is extremely stressful and upsetting.
 Take expert legal advice as soon as possible to understand the options facing your family and how best to fight to keep the family together.